Tymbou

-Tymbou (Kırklar) is a village in the central Mesaoria plain of Cyprus.
+Tymbou (Τύμβου or Τύμπου; Kırklar) is a village in the central Mesaoria plain of Cyprus.
 Tymbou belongs to the Turkish Armed Forces and is under the control of Northern Cyprus.
 After 1960, the village was inhabited exclusively by Greek Cypriots; in 1973, they numbered 1,288.
 The original population fled the village in 1974, following the Turkish Invasion of Cyprus.
 As of 2011, Tymbou had a population of 384.

 Ercan International Airport is located directly north of the village.

 Location

 Tymbou is located 17 km to the east of Nicosia, off the old Nicosia – Famagusta road.
 It lies in the Mesaoria plain, next to Yialias river, at an altitude of 110 m.
 To the south of the village lie the now-uninhabited villages of Margo and Pyrogi, while Louroujina, 15 km south of Tymbou, is still inhabited by Turkish Cypriots.

 Nearby airport

 Tymbou Airport, the precursor of Ercan International Airport, was constructed by the British in World War II as a military airport, during their colonial rule of the island.
 It was abandoned after the independence of Cyprus.
 Following the Turkish invasion, it was expanded and today it is used as the main civilian airport of Northern Cyprus.